RELISH: LLM REgression with a Latent Iterative State Head: Evaluation

 \paragraph{Baselines} We compare {\method} against baselines from three LLM-based regression families (Table~\ref{tab:operational_tradeoffs}).
 For autoregressive decoding, we evaluate zero-shot and many-shot (128 demonstrations) prompting.
-For regression-aware inference, we evaluate RAIL \citep{Lukasik2024-yt} and RAFT \citep{Lukasik2025-ak}, using 16 samples to approximate the posterior.
+For regression-aware inference, we adopt the best-performing variants from the original studies: sample-based RAIL \citep{Lukasik2024-yt} and grid-based RAFT \citep{Lukasik2025-ak}.
 For predictive heads, we compare to linear regression (Lin.) and a two-layer MLP, with the MLP hidden size chosen to match {\method}’s trainable parameter count for each LLM backbone.
-All baselines are evaluated on both frozen and LoRA fine-tuned LLM backbones, except for LoRA with many-shot prompting, since the benefits of in-context demonstrations often diminish after fine-tuning \citep{yin-etal-2024-deeper, duan-etal-2024-exploring}.
+We adopt the Huber loss and y-normalization for predictive head baselines and {\method} only.
+All baselines are evaluated on both frozen and LoRA fine-tuned LLM backbones, except for LoRA with many-shot prompting, since the benefits of in-context learning often diminish after fine-tuning \citep{yin-etal-2024-deeper, duan-etal-2024-exploring}.

 We use $M=8$, $d_h = 256$, and $L=3$ for {\method}.
 See $\S$~\ref{sec:experimental_setup_extended} for additional details on {\method} ($\S$~\ref{sec:relish_setup_extended}), LLM backbones ($\S$~\ref{sec:llm_setup_extended}), datasets ($\S$~\ref{sec:datasets_setup_extended}), metrics ($\S$~\ref{sec:metrics_setup_extended}), and baselines ($\S$~\ref{sec:baseline_setup_extended}).